 According to the National Oceanic and Atmospheric Administration (NOAA), the construction industry loses billions annually on weather-related delays.
-One of the best and most cost-effective tools to allow for continued construction during winter months is to work inside a fabric building for construction industry.
+One of the best and most cost-effective tools to allow for continued construction during winter months is to work inside fabric storage buildings for construction industry.
 There are inevitable moments where the weather interferes with your work.
 This is especially true during the winter months.
 Not only can weather delays make it more challenging to complete your work, but delays in construction are extremely costly.

 Added Expense From Construction Delays